AnyLog-co/documentation/high availability.md

 This document extends the explanations in [Data Distribution and Configuration](data%20distribution%20and%20configuration.md#data-distribution-and-configuration).

+## Overview

+High Availability (HA) is enabled by configuring the network nodes to maintain multiple copies of the data.
+In HA setup, multiple nodes are grouped together and assigned to maintain copies of the data such that if a node fails, the data is available from a surviving peer node.
+To be in a state where multiple nodes have identical set of data, each participating Operator node is configured with push and pull processes, that operate on the data, such that, when data is added to one of the nodes, it will be replicated the
+assigned peer nodes.
+This setup requires the following:
+1) Associating multiple Operator nodes to the same cluster such that these nodes have identical copies of the data.
+2) Enabling the following background processes on each node:
+   1) The Operator Background Process to ingest data to the local databases.
+   2) The Distributor Background Process to push new data to the peer nodes that host a copy of the data.
+   3) The  Consumer Background Process to pull data which is missing on the current node.
+3) Enabling the TSD tables operations.

 ## The Cluster Policy

 HA is based on distributing the data to clusters.
 A cluster is a logical collection of data and each cluster is supported by